EvanDSays/RaspberryPiTempMonitor/README.md

 I bought the cheapest temperature sensor module I could find that already had the pull-up resistor built in.
 I ended up getting an [Arceli DS18B20 Module](https://www.amazon.com/ARCELI-DS18B20-Temperature-Electronic-Building/dp/B07DN3R1YW/) on Amazon for $4.99 plus tax.
 There are other options, like the [SunFounder DS18B20 Temperature Sensor Module](https://www.amazon.com/SunFounder-DS18B20-Temperature-Arduino-Raspberry/dp/B013GB27HS/), but that was $7.99 so I opted for the cheaper option.

 # Step 2: Hook up the sensor
-Run the `pinout` command on your Raspberry Pi to get a reference for your GPIO pins.
+Run the `pinout` command on your Raspberry Pi to get a reference for your GPIO pins [(more info here)](https://www.raspberrypi.org/documentation/usage/gpio/).
 The DS18B20 has three pins that need to be connected to your Raspberry Pi.
 Using female-to-female jumper wires, I plugged:
 1. The positve pin on the DS18B20 to the **5V** GPIO pin on my Raspberry Pi
 2. The negative pin on the DS18B20 to one of the **GND** GPIO pins on my Raspberry Pi
 3. The out/data pin to the **GPIO4** pin on my Raspberry Pi